-- 3.27 In applying the policies, GMPF has to make certain judgements about complex transactions, or those involving uncertainty.
-Those with most significant effect are: - GMPF will continue in operational existence for the foreseeable future as a going concern - No investments are impaired (further detail on the investment strategy and approach to managing risk can be found in notes to the accounts). - 3.28 Compliance with IFRS requires the assumptions and uncertainties contained within figures in the accounts and the use of estimates to be explained.
-GMPF accounts contain estimated figures, taking into account historical experience, current trends and other relevant factors, as detailed below:
+In applying the policies, GMPF has to make certain judgements about complex transactions, or those involving uncertainty.
+Those with most significant effect are:

+- No investments are impaired (further detail on the investment strategy and approach to managing risk can be found in notes to the accounts) - All leases are classified as operating leases.

+Compliance with IFRS requires the assumptions and uncertainties contained within figures in the accounts and the use of estimates to be explained.
+GMPF accounts contain estimated figures, taking into account historical experience, current trends and other relevant factors, as detailed below.